Near-optimal pure state estimation with adaptive Fisher-symmetric measurements

+Considering a concentration inequality for vector-valued \cite{deGois2024} and multinomial \cite{Tomomi2022, Mikosch1996WeakCA} random variables, and supposing Gaussian distributed parameters \cite{Zhu2011,Keenan2025,Almeida2023,Vaart1998,CasellaBerger2002, Laurent2000}, we derive a finite-sample high-probability bound on the infidelity of the MLE estimator $\ket*{\hat\Psi}$.
+The derivation is given in the SM \cite{SM}.
+This states that given a sufficiently large sample size $N$ so that the approximation error $\kappa$ is negligible, with probability $1-\delta$ we have

+The first term corresponds to the Gill-Massar lower bound, while the second term represents a deviation that scales as $\mathcal{O}(\sqrt{d}/N_2)$.
+Setting $N_2 = N/Z$, with $Z>1$, the total infidelity is therefore guaranteed to scale almost as $\mathcal{O}(Zd/N)$.
+If the sample is divided into half, that is $Z=2$, then the scaling is $\mathcal{O}(2d/N)$.
+Although conservative, this bound provides rigorous finite-sample performance and certifies the advantage of AFSM for large enough $N$.
+For smaller sample sizes, approximation errors may become non-negligible, and attaining the Gill-Massar bound cannot be rigorously ensured.
+Nevertheless, given the conservative nature of Eq.\thinspace\eqref{eq:bound_MLE}, this does not preclude improved performance in this regime, which must instead be assessed numerically.
+In addition, it can be shown that a linear estimator leads to the bound $I(\Psi,\hat\Psi) \leq O(d/N_2)$, which is consistent with the bound for the MLE estimator.
+See SM \cite{SM} for details.

-To obtain the asymptotic rate of convergence of the average infidelity, we have carried out several Monte Carlo simulations.
-We generate set $\Omega=\{|\Psi_{i}\rangle\}_{i=1}^{100}$ of pure states chosen according to a Haar-uniform distribution for a fixed dimension $d$ \cite{haar}.
-For each state $|\Psi_{i}\rangle$ we obtain a set $\Omega_i=\{|\hat\Psi_{i,j}\rangle\}_{j=1}^{10}$ of estimates with our procedure.
-The explicit FSM used for the estimation can be found in Appendix \ref{apendix5}.
-The single-shot measurement is simulated with a multinomial distribution and ensamble size of 1.
-Similarly, FSMs in stage (1) are simulated with an ensemble size of $N/4$ each, while the FSM in stage (2) is simulated with an ensemble size of $N/2$.
-Therefore, the total ensamble size is $N+1$, but for simplicity, we omit the one since it is marginal compared with $N$.
+{\em Simulations.---} To study the performance of the estimation with AFSM, we carried out several Monte Carlo simulations.
+We generate a set $\Omega=\{|\Psi_{i}\rangle\}_{i=1}^{100}$ of pure states chosen according to a Haar-uniform distribution for a fixed dimension $d$ \cite{haar}.
+For each state $|\Psi_{i}\rangle$ we obtain a set $\Lambda_i=\{|\hat\Psi_{i,j}\rangle\}_{j=1}^{10}$ of estimates with our procedure.
+The explicit FSM used for the estimation is described in the SM \cite{SM}.
+The single-shot measurement is simulated using a multinomial distribution with sample size 1.
+For the FSMs, we run simulations with several sample-size splittings, as described in the SM\thinspace\cite{SM}.
+Here we present results for the splitting $N_1=N_2=N/2$, which yields the best accuracy.
 For this reason, the GMB has the forms $\bar I_{GM_1}=2(d-1)/N$ and $\bar I_{GM_2}=(d-1)/N$ for the stages (1) and (2), respectively.